 The pension gender gap

 Simply put, the pension gender gap refers to the difference in retirement income between men and women in the UK.
 This stood at around 37.9% in 2019-20; women being the lower-income recipients.
 The picture is muddy, however, partly because different types of pensions exist in the UK which likely contributes to a pensioner’s overall retirement income.State Pension income, for instance, is based on your National Insurance (NI) contributions and can be built up through employment (PAYE) and other means – such as pension credits.
 Workplace pensions, however, are typically distinct pension “pots” which both you and your employer put money into, towards your retirement.
-You might also have your own private (or “personal”) pension such as a SIPP, and some may have a final salary (or “defined benefit”) pension which pays out a guaranteed lifetime income when you retire.
+You might also have your own private (or “personal”) pension such as a SIPP, and some may have a defined benefit pension (also known as final salary pension) which pays out a guaranteed lifetime income when you retire.

 Reasons for the gap